kiranbandi/cbd-dashboard-ui/README.md

 # CBME Elentra Visual Summary Module

 This is standalone adaptation of a series of dashboards originally developed at the University of Saskatchewan as a research project to visualize resident EPA data [(publication)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7082472/).
 This version has been modified to work within the Elentra ecosystem as an auxiliary page (visual summary) that loads along with the existing CBME dashboards in Elentra.

+A user guide for the dashboard suite can be found at [documentation](https://github.com/kiranbandi/cbd-dashboard-ui/blob/visual-summary/documentation/user_guide.pdf).

 ## Getting Started